speedment/speedment-doc/pages/speedment_examples.md

 ### Order By
 `ORDER BY` can be expressed using `.sorted()`.

-If we want to sort all our films in length order then we can do it like this:
+Sorting all our films in length order can be done this way:
 ``` java
     List<Film> filmsInLengthOrder = films.stream()
         .sorted(Film.LENGTH)